Neuron Planner / Executor

 }This is the key integration point: Neuron handles the LLM call, but Queuety still owns the step boundary and persisted workflow state.

-Step 3: let the planner spawn agent runs
+Step 3: let the planner start agent runs

 use Queuety\Enums\WaitMode;